 Keep the top looking polished with a bit of styling paste.
 A short beard that's neatly trimmed and edged adds to the effortlessness, since you can occasionally skip shaving.

 "A buzz cut is a great low-maintenance style," notes Pena.
 "Although it does require a frequent visit to the salon to clean and maintain close lines, it is an easy get-up-and-go style."
-This has been a frequent look for celebrities including David Beckham, Chris Evans, and—as seen here—Michael B. Jordan over the years.
+This has been a frequent look for celebrities over the years, including David Beckham, Chris Evans, and—as seen here—Michael B. Jordan.